Tuesday 05 Dec 2023

 Take the Northern Quarter, for example, which is bursting with quirky independent outlets capable of satisfying a more alternative shopping appetite.

 If you’re in that part of town, don’t miss Fred Aldous, an art and hobby supply shop that is crammed with character and has become a Northern Quarter institution – having been open for almost 130 years.
-And a short walk around the corner is Bonbon Chocolate Boutique, an artisan chocolatier and café, where a quick visit will provide that pep-up to send you on your way again.

 Likewise, Exchange Square just around the corner boasts a similar up-market shopping experience.
 It is also home to one of four legendary Selfridges stores in the UK as well as a Harvey Nichols, which is also home to a stunning restaurant.